Dual Credit Options

 |

-Under the agreement with Fox Valley Technical College, courses are offered at KHS, which may be taken for technical college credit or advanced standing.
+Under the agreement with Fox Valley Technical College, courses are offered at KHS, which may be taken for technical college credit.
 A student who successfully completes the course and meets pre-established criteria will be eligible to receive high school credit at KHS.
 These credits will meet KHS graduation requirements.
-Awarding of advanced standing credit is at the discretion of Fox Valley Technical College based on industry and business standards.
-For Advanced Standing, the student must earn a B- or higher grade in the course.
-For transcript credit, two grades will be issued.
-Based on the Kaukauna High School grading scale, the high school grade will be placed on the student’s high school transcript.
-The FVTC grade, based on the FVTC grading scale, will be the grade placed on the student’s FVTC transcript. |
+For transcript credit, one grade will be issued.
+The grade earned will be based on the FVTC grading scale, and will be the grade placed on the student’s KHS and FVTC transcript. |

 Image